citp/privacy-policy-historical/f/fx/fxp/fxpro.com.md

 ## Privacy

-Any personal information you provide us will be treated as confidential and shared only within the Company, its affiliates and its business partners and will not be disclosed to any third party except under any regulatory or legal proceedings as well as to third parties that solely provide statistical services to the Company to improve its marketing campaign.
 Web site tracking systems may also collect data detailing the pages you have accessed, how you discovered this site, the frequency of visits and so on.
 The information we obtain is used to improve the content of our web site and may be used by us to contact you, by any appropriate means, and to provide you with any information we believe may be useful to you.

 ## Choice/Opt-out